Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes: Links corresponding to Hamiltonian cycles

-Let $G$ be a planar.
-Its {\it medial graph} is a new planar graph $M(G)$ with vertices bijectively corresponding to edges of $G$.
+Let $G$ be a plane graph.
+Its {\it medial graph} is a new plane graph $M(G)$ with vertices bijectively corresponding to edges of $G$.
 Its edges arise when we walk around the boundary cycle of each face.
 Each vertex of this cycle corresponds to an edge of $M(G)$ connecting the vertices corresponding to successive edges of the cycle.
-A medial graph is $4$-valent.
-It is known that a graph $G$ is a graph $G(P)$ of an ideal hyperbolic right-angled $3$-polytope $P$ if and only if it is a medial graph of some simple polytope $\widehat{P}$.
-Moreover, $\widehat{P}$ is defined uniquely up to passing to the dual polytope $\widehat{P}^*$ (see more details in \cite{E19}). \end{definition} \begin{proposition} Nonselfcrossing Eulerian cycles in a $4$-valent planar graph $G$ correspond to Hamiltonian cycles in $M(G)$. \end{proposition}
+A medial graph is a plane $4$-valent graph.
+It is known that any such a graph $\widetilde{G}$ is a medial graph of some plane graph $G$.
+(First, one can prove that the faces of $\widetilde{G}$ have a checkerboard coloring: a coloring in black and white colors such that faces that have a common edge have different colors.
+Then vertices of $G$ correspond to black (or white) faces and each vertex of $\widetilde{G}$ corresponds to an edge connecting the vertices of $G$ corresponding to faces incident to this vertex.)